src-d/sourced-ce/README.md

 ## Introduction

-**source{d} Community Edition (CE)** helps you to manage all your code and engineering data in one place powerful:
+**source{d} Community Edition (CE)** helps you to manage all your code and engineering data in one place:

 - **Code Retrieval**: Retrieve and store the git history of the code of your organization as a dataset.
-- **Analysis in/for any Language**: Automatically identify languages, parse source code, and extract the pieces that matter in a distributed and language-agnostic way.
+- **Analysis in/for any Language**: Automatically identify languages, parse source code, and extract the pieces that matter in a language-agnostic way.
-- **History Analysis**: Extract information from the evolution, commits, and metadata of your codebase and from Github, generating detailed reports and insights.
+- **History Analysis**: Extract information from the evolution, commits, and metadata of your codebase and from GitHub, generating detailed reports and insights.
 - **Familiar APIs**: Analyze your code through powerful SQL queries.
 Use tools you're familiar with to create reports and dashboards.

 This repository contains the code of **source{d} Community Edition (CE)** and its project documentation, which you can also see properly rendered at [docs.sourced.tech/community-edition](https://docs.sourced.tech/community-edition).

-Currently, **source{d} CE** is in development process.

 ### Contents